 A person can easily add protein to a meal.
-For example, beans are an excellent addition to salads, as are roasted, topping-free chicken breasts.
+For example, beans are an excellent addition to salads, as are roasted chicken breasts without toppings.

-There are several foods that a person with diabetes should either avoid or eat only in moderation.
+There are several foods that a person with diabetes should limit or eat only in moderation.

-The following can cause blood sugar and insulin levels to spike:
+The following types of food can cause a person’s blood sugar and insulin levels to spike:

-- processed foods and baked goods, which often contain trans fats
+- highly processed foods and baked goods, which often contain trans fats

 - white rice, bread, and pasta

 - breakfast cereals with added sugar